lebiku/webpack-react/README.md

 # Execute
-Either run webpack or npm run build
+Either run webpack or npm run build and open index.html in a browser of your choice